shivanshjayara/TFOD2_Setup/README.md

 * Because that git folder will again create a model files into your grepository while pushing into github.

-## Adding models repository path to the .gitignore file
+## Adding 'models' repository path to the .gitignore file

-* add models folder into .gitignore file i.e. TensorFlow/models.
+* add models folder into .gitignore file i.e. "TensorFlow/models".
 * This can be done either by cut paste or by following command as well (You must be at the root directory.
-So change the directory):
+So change the directory if not):
 ```bash
 echo "TensorFlow/models" >> .gitignore
 ```

 ## Protobuff installation

+**By default Protoc is installed in google colab.
+Check it by this: !protoc --version**
 * Like json and xml files, Google developers invented protobuffer.
 * Its a way of transferring the data.
 * It is more faster than those.